Overview of the Discipline

 If you are wondering about how to put the skills you have acquired as a philosophy major to work after you graduate, you should be in touch with Career Advancement.

 Departmental Resources for Majors and Minors

-Katie Howe is the 2018-19 Department of Philosophy Outreach Coordinator.
-Katie is a resource for undergraduate minority students interested in or already studying philosophy.
+Third, the department sponsors outreach efforts to women and undergraduate minority students interested in or already studying philosophy.
+Katie Howe (email@example.com) is the 2018-19 Department of Philosophy Outreach Coordinator.
 As part of this job, Katie is available to meet with anyone--especially women and minority students--who would like to talk their experiences in the department and/or program, or who would like to talk about pursuing philosophy further.
 One of the reasons our department created this position is that studies continue to find that philosophy is one of the least proportionate fields in the humanities with respect to diversity, and we want to work on this as much as possible.
-Feel free to email Katie at email@example.com to set up a time to meet.

 Fourth, undergraduate majors in the department are also welcome to attend any of the events hosted by the department or any of the student organizations listed below.
 Department-sponsored events include workshop meetings, invited lectures, and conference presentations.
 For a current schedule of such events, see our events page on this website (under construction)!

 And fifth, any additional questions about the undergraduate major--or departmental courses in general--should be directed to Joe Brewer (firstname.lastname@example.org), the Assistant to the Director of Undergraduate Studies in 2018-19.
 Joe is available to advise all undergraduate philosophers about anything related to the major, minor, allied fields, and related questions.
 Joe's ADUS office hours are: Autumn Quarter, Mondays: 2:00-4:00 pm.
 Joe's office is in Rosenwald 216.
 The Department of Philosophy's Faculty Director of Undergraduate Studies for 2018-19 is Professor Agnes Callard.